RunMat

 All computation happens locally in your browser.
 There's no server-side execution—your code and data never leave your machine.

-Visit runmat.com/sandbox to launch the desktop environment.
+Visit runmat.com/sandbox to launch the sandbox.

 No installation required.
 Works in Chrome, Edge, Firefox, and Safari.